jntm7/PassLock/README.md

 ### Password Generation
 - Click `Generate Password`, to display the generated password and its password strength, based on the parameters chosen.
+- Click `Toggle Password Visibility`, to toggle visibility for enhanced privacy.
-- Click `Copy to Clipboard`, to copy the generated password, to be pasted somewhere of your convenience.
+- Click `Copy Password to Clipboard`, to copy the generated password, to be pasted somewhere of your convenience.
-- Click `Show Saved Passwords`, to open `generated_passwords.txt` and view your saved passwords.
+- Click `Open Saved Passwords`, to open `generated_passwords.txt` and view your saved passwords.

+#### Batch Generation
 To generate multiple passwords in one instance using the same criteria, go to `Tools > Batch Generator`.

+#### Password Encryption
+- Click `Save as Encrypted Password`, to generate an encryption key and save to `encrypted_passwords.txt`.
+- Click `Open Encrypted Passwords`, to open `encrypted_passwords.txt`.